 - Vemurafenib, sorafenib and dabrafenib target the BRAF protein which is mutated in some metastatic melanomas.
-Trematinib inhibits the MAPK signalling pathway in melanoma with BRAF mutations.
-These new drugs (often in combination) can lead to a very good initial improvement but eventually the metastatic melanoma progresses.
+Trametinib inhibits the MAPK signalling pathway in melanoma with BRAF mutations.
+Cobimetinib is a MEK inhibitor that is taken in combination with vemurafenib.
+These new drugs can lead to a very good initial improvement but eventually, the metastatic melanoma progresses.

-- Pembrolizumab targets the programmed death 1 (PD-1) receptor.
-High response rates were demonstrated in clinical trial data from 173 patients with melanoma in the KEYNOTE-001 study.
+- Pembrolizumab targets the programmed death 1 (PD-1) receptor and can be used in patients with all forms of melanoma.
+Favourable response rates were demonstrated in clinical trial data from 173 patients with melanoma in the KEYNOTE-001 study.

 - Nivolumab is a human programmed death receptor-1 (PD-1)–blocking antibody.
-It's being trialled in patients that have disease progression after treatment with ipilimumab.
+The Check-Mate studies indicated clinical benefit in metastatic melanoma.

-- Therapies which block formation of new blood vessels can also be helpful as additional treatments.
+- Therapies which block the formation of new blood vessels can also be helpful as additional treatments.

 With a range of new therapies being developed and studied for melanoma, some patients choose to participate in a clinical trial.
-This can mean having access to a treatment that wouldn’t otherwise be possible but often the effect of these treatments is not yet proven.
+This can mean having access to a treatment that wouldn’t otherwise be possible.

 Palliative care for melanoma

-Palliative care is treatment that focuses on quality of life rather than length of life.
-It includes control of pain and other uncomfortable symptoms, and support for patients and their families.
+Palliative care focuses on quality of life rather than the length of life.
+It includes control of pain and other uncomfortable symptoms and provides support for patients and their families.

 What is the outlook for patients with metastatic melanoma?

-In most instances it is not possible to cure metastatic melanoma entirely because it tends to spread to multiple sites.
-Treatment is focussed on improving quality of life and length of survival.
+In most instances, it is not possible to cure metastatic melanoma entirely because it tends to spread to multiple sites.
+Treatment is focussed on improving the quality of life and the length of survival.